AgentLopez/Week9/README.md

 ![](assets/img/shoppinglistdesktop.png)

 A unseen update was changing the database from PostgresSQL to mySQL.
-I also gave it a pretty home at [MunchieGourmet.com](https://munchiegourmet.com/)
+See it in action at [hungry.agentlopez.com](http://hungry.agentlopez.com/)

 ![](assets/img/recipedesktop.png)